DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 A public DNS resolver that supports DoH/DoT in mainland China, provided by dnspod/Tencent-cloud.

-Warning: GFW filtering rules are applied by that resolver.
+Warning: GFW filtering rules are applied by this resolver.

 Homepage: https://dnspod.cn/